CenturyLinkCloud/adm-kubernetes-on-clc/README.md

 cp ansible/credentials.sh.template ansible/credentials.sh
 vi ansible/credentials.sh
 source ansible/credentials.sh

+4) Make sure the computer you are working on has access to the CenturyLink Cloud network.
+This is done by using a VM inside the CenturyLink Cloud network or having an active VPN connection to the CenturyLink Cloud network.
+To find out how to configure the VPN connection, [visit here](https://www.ctl.io/knowledge-base/network/how-to-configure-client-vpn/)

 ```

 ### Script Installation Example: Ubuntu 14 Walkthrough
-If you use ubuntu 14, for your convenience we have provided a step by step guide to install the requirements and install the script.
+If you use an ubuntu 14, for your convenience we have provided a step by step guide to install the requirements and install the script.

 ```
   # system